alanbluefox/alanbluefox/README.md

 - 👋 Hi, I’m @alanbluefox
-- 👀 I’m interested in web3.0
+- 👀 I'm interested in Machine Learning, OSINT.
-- 🌱 I’m currently learning solidity
+- 🌱 I’m currently learning "Machine Learning"
-- 💞️ and designing website
+- 💞️ Python
-- 📫 How to reach me
+- 📫 How to reach me (may be later)

 <!---
 alanbluefox/alanbluefox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.